relaycorp/veraid-website/src/pages/spec.md

 These limitations are inherent to any offline verification system and reflect fundamental tradeoffs between availability and security.
 VeraId provides a balanced approach that offers strong verification guarantees whilst supporting offline operation.

+### 9.5.
+Organisation Signatures and Member Attribution

+Organisation signatures with member attribution introduce specific security considerations that implementers and developers should be aware of:

+1. **Trust Model Shift:**

+   - Member signatures provide cryptographic proof that a specific member created the content, with the member's private key directly signing the content.
+   - Organisation signatures with member attribution provide only a claim by the organisation about which member authored the content, without cryptographic proof from the member.
+   - This distinction represents a fundamental shift in the trust model from cryptographic verification to organisational attestation.

+2. **Potential for Misattribution:**

+   - Organisations have the technical ability to attribute content to any member, whether or not that member actually created the content.
+   - Malicious or compromised organisations could falsely attribute content to members who did not create it.
+   - This risk is mitigated by the fact that the organisation must still sign the content with its private key, creating an auditable record of the attribution.

+3. **Accountability Considerations:**

+   - Member signatures create direct cryptographic accountability for the member.
+   - Organisation signatures shift accountability to the organisation, even when content is attributed to a specific member.
+   - Legal and regulatory frameworks may treat these different types of signatures differently with respect to non-repudiation and liability.

+4. **Operational Security:**

+   - Organisation signatures require access to the organisation's private key, which should be more tightly controlled than member private keys.
+   - Organisations should implement strict access controls and audit mechanisms for the use of organisation signatures, particularly when attributing content to members.
+   - The use of certification paths in organisation signatures introduces additional complexity and potential security vulnerabilities.

+5. **Verification Presentation:**
+   - Verification interfaces MUST clearly distinguish between cryptographically proven member signatures and organisation signatures with member attribution.
+   - End users of applications implementing VeraId may need to be informed about the different trust implications of these signature types.
+   - Implementations SHOULD use distinct visual indicators or terminology to prevent confusion between the two signature types.

+To mitigate these risks, developers integrating VeraId SHOULD:

+- Prefer member signatures over organisation signatures when practical.
+- Limit the use of organisation signatures to specific use cases where certificate management for members is impractical.
+- Implement strong audit logging for all organisation signatures, especially those with member attribution.
+- Clearly communicate the distinction between signature types to end users.
+- Consider implementing additional verification steps for organisation signatures with member attribution in high-security contexts.

 ## 10. Implementation Guidance

 ### 10.1.
 Reference Implementations